Caspar-David/MLOps_WeatherAUS_April2025/MLOps_TODO.md

 - [ ] Move Jupyter notebooks to `/notebooks/`
 - [ ] Confirm EDA, preprocessing, and modeling are working
 - [ ] Summarize experiments in a README inside `/notebooks/`
+- [ ] Create chunks of `weatherAUS.csv` for post-deployment testing

 ---